 Journalist Seymour Hersh broke the story to the American public.
 His 1969 New Yorker piece exposed the full horrors of the massacre and the men responsible.
 He heard of the event from GI Ronald Ridenhouer, who had pieced together the evidence independently reported it to the Pentagon.
 Hersh extensively interviewed the soldiers and officers of Charlie Company.
 His story won him the Pulitzer Prize for investigative journalism and contributed massively to the antiwar movement.

 Because he testified, Hugh Thompson’s comrades shunned him as a traitor and departed mess halls at his entrance.
-The US military did not recognize his heroism until 1998, 30 years later, when he and his two crew mates were awarded the Soldiers Medal.
-He lived the rest of his days plagued by substance abuse and PTSD.
+The US military did not recognize his heroism until 1998, 30 years later, when he and his two crewmates were awarded the Soldiers Medal.
+Thompson lived the rest of his days plagued by substance abuse and PTSD.

-A single officer, Lieutenant William Calley, was quietly charged with the murder of 22 civilians, court martialed and sentenced to life imprisonment.
+A single officer, Lieutenant William Calley, was quietly charged with the murder of 22 civilians and sentenced to life imprisonment.
 69% of the public believed Calley was unfairly scapegoated, however, and President Nixon intervened.
 He reduced Calley’s sentence to three and a half years of house arrest.
-26 other soldiers, including Captain Medina, were court martialled.
+26 other soldiers, including Captain Medina, were court-martialed.
 All were acquitted the following year.

 Garry Crosley of Charlie Company: